atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 correlated.

 Consider two qubits.
-Before any interaction, their branches are independent --- knowing the state of one tells you nothing about the other.
+Before any interaction, their branches are independent; knowing the state of one tells you nothing about the other.
 After a conditional operation (like a CNOT gate applied to a qubit in superposition), the branches become locked together: each branch of the first qubit now has a definite corresponding state in the